aldian/llm-chatbot/README.md

 # llm-chatbot

-An LLM chat bot that is installed on local machine and accessed via command line.
+An LLM chat bot that is installed on local machine and accessed via command line or network.

 ## Set up the LLM models

-As I am using the [GitHub Free](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-git-large-file-storage) plan, the largest file I store can only have size 2GB.
+As I am using the [GitHub Free](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-git-large-file-storage) plan, the largest file I store can only have size 2 GB.
 When I tried to store a 4 GB LLM model in this repo, I got this error:
 ```
 [422] Size must be less than or equal to 2147483648